DBUPDGEN

 #----------------------------------------------------------------------

 Header:, History: and NoKeywords: are SourceSafe macros that are useful when you check in the script.
 (NoKeywords prevents SourceSafe performing expansion of SourceSafe macros further down in the file, would they occur.)
+TFS users will have less use for these macros, but you will have to live with them.

-When updating an existing script, DBUPDGEN reads the rows labelled Project, Startlabel, Patchfile and Handled subsystems to determine the values of -config, -VSS, -from, -patch and -subsystem respectively.
-The value for AbaPerls Level is assigned to an AbaPerls attribute in the startup section of the script, and is then used by the AbaPerls file-loading process to determine whether certain checks are to be carried out.
-The value is set by DBUPDGEN for new scripts, and then carried over if the script is generated over.
-This is to permit new checks affecting old scripts.
+The value for AbaPerls Level is assigned to an AbaPerls attribute in the start-up section of the script, and is then used by the AbaPerls file-loading process to determine whether certain checks are to be carried out.
+The value is set by DBUPDGEN for new scripts, and then carried over if the script is regenerated.
+This is to permit new checks to be added to AbaPerls without affecting old scripts.

 The Subsystem Parts